Ashirwad-Shetye/Goalie-frontend/README.md

 ![image](https://user-images.githubusercontent.com/99337222/217624228-14f258c8-8268-4623-8a4e-2e6fff3cd54e.png)

-Goalie is a minimal goal management platform which enables users to create and manage goals.
-It includes community portal to share current and completed goals with other users.
+Goalie is a minimal goal management platform that enables users to create and manage goals.
+It includes a community portal to share current and completed goals with other users.
 <br/>
-Main motive behind Goalie is to create a social accountability to help user complete goals without any procrastinations.
+The main motive behind Goalie is to create social accountability to help users complete goals without any procrastination.

 <br/>